 Overview

-The faculty at the Department of Microbiology has been teaching medical students since 1977.
-Microbiology is the science of medicine that deals with micro-organisms, i.e. bacteria, viruses, fungi and parasites, which cause infections/diseases in humans.
-The department is concerned with teaching the basic properties of the organisms, pathogenesis, laboratory diagnosis, treatment and prevention of these types of diseases.
+The Department of Clinical Microbiology has been teaching medical students since 1977.
+Microbiology is the science of medicine that deals with micro-organisms, i.e., bacteria, viruses, fungi, and parasites, which cause infections/diseases in humans.
+The department is concerned with teaching the basic properties of the organisms, pathogenesis, laboratory diagnosis, treatment, and prevention of these types of diseases.
 The department’s faculty members are actively involved in research work and the results of their research have been presented and published in both Saudi Arabian and international medical journals.

 Mission

-The Department of Microbiology helps medical students acquire the lastes discoveries and information regarding microbiology, immunology and micro-organisms that represent the foundation of different infectious diseases.
+The Department of Clinical Microbiology helps medical students acquire the latest discoveries and information regarding microbiology, immunology and micro-organisms that represent the foundation of different infectious diseases.

 Goals